Mystic Messenger

 Mystic Messenger (Korean: 수상한메신저; RR: Susanghan Mesinjeo, lit.
-"Mysterious Messenger") is a South Korean otome game developed by Cheritz.
-It was released on July 8, 2016 for Android and August 18, 2016 for iOS.
-The game is described as a "storytelling messenger game" and is available in Korean, English, Spanish and Mandarin Chinese.
+'Mysterious Messenger') is a South Korean otome game developed by Cheritz.
+It was released on July 8, 2016, for Android and August 18, 2016, for iOS.
+The game is described as a "storytelling messenger game" and is available in Korean, English, Spanish, and Mandarin Chinese.

 In 2017, Mystic Messenger was awarded Best Indie Game at the 2017 Korea Game Awards.

 Plot

 In Mystic Messenger, the player takes the role of a female character whose name is chosen by the player.
 The female protagonist downloads a mysterious app that leads her into living in either a closed, secured apartment owned by Rika, the founder of a charity organization known as the RFA (Rika's Fundraising Association), or the Mint Eye HQ.
 She meets the remaining members of the RFA and is tasked to organize a party by inviting guests.
-In Another Story, Unknown tricks the protagonist into playing the game and brings you to Mint Eye, keeping you by his side.
+In Another Story, Unknown tricks the protagonist into playing the game and brings her to Mint Eye, keeping her by his side.
 The protagonist is able to choose one out of 7 available routes, each with their own backgrounds, as well as finding out the truth behind the RFA.